 Fitness activity trackers are typically worn on the wrist.
 All have some basic features, including the ability to measure the number of steps you take.
 Some do far more than just track your movement.
-Many also track calorie input and output and sleep quality, among other things.
+Many also monitor calorie input and output and sleep quality, among other things.

 The device can be synced with a smartphone or directly to a computer to record and store your results.
 And you won’t have to take your phone or computer with you when you exercise.
-Most fitness trackers will save your activity details with you only having to connect using your phone periodically.
+Most fitness trackers will save your activity details, with you only having to connect using your phone periodically.

 How to Buy a Fitness Tracker You Will Use